davibernardes035/ElasticSearchExample/README.md

                         .setSSLHostnameVerifier(sslFactory.getHostnameVerifier())
                         ).build();
 ```
-6.An ElasticsearchTransport instance is created using the RestClient and a JacksonJsonpMapper, which handles JSON serialization and deserialization.
+6. An ElasticsearchTransport instance is created using the RestClient and a JacksonJsonpMapper, which handles JSON serialization and deserialization.
 ```
 ElasticsearchTransport transport = new RestClientTransport(
         restClient, new JacksonJsonpMapper()
 );

 ```
-7.Finally, an ElasticsearchClient is instantiated using the transport, allowing you to perform operations on Elasticsearch.
+7. Finally, an ElasticsearchClient is instantiated using the transport, allowing you to perform operations on Elasticsearch.
 ```
 elasticsearchClient = new ElasticsearchClient(transport);
 ```

-8.This section defines a matchQuery using the MatchQuery builder, which matches documents based on the content field.
+8. This section defines a matchQuery using the MatchQuery builder, which matches documents based on the content field.
 The query variable represents the search query term.
 ```
 public SearchResponse search() {
     Query matchQuery = MatchQuery.of(q -> q.field("content").query(query))._toQuery();

 ```
-9.Here, the search method is called on the elasticsearchClient object.
+9. Here, the search method is called on the elasticsearchClient object.
 It performs a search operation on the wikipedia index, starting from the first document (from index 0) and returning a maximum of 10 documents
 (size 10).
 The matchQuery is used as the search query.
 The response is captured in a SearchResponse<ObjectNode>.

 ```